Wounding or grievous bodily harm with intent

 Difference between actual bodily harm and grievous bodily harm?

 The main difference between actual bodily harm and grievous bodily harm is the severity of the injury.
-Grievous bodily harm is more serious an injury than actual bodily harm.
+Grievous bodily harm is a more serious injury than actual bodily harm.

-Actual bodily harm relates to non-permanent or minor injuries caused due to an assault.
-This could be bruises, swelling, scratches, or grazes for example.
+Actual bodily harm relates to non-permanent or minor injuries caused by an assault.
+This could be bruises, swelling, scratches, or grazes, for example.
 It could also include non-complex arm or leg fractures and minor lacerations.

 There are often overlaps between actual bodily harm, wounding, and grievous bodily harm.

-In order to be found guilty of the offence, Police must prove beyond reasonable doubt that there was intent to cause serious bodily harm.
-You will found not guilty of the offence of Wounding with intent to cause bodily harm if they cannot.
+In order to be found guilty of the offence, the police must prove beyond a reasonable doubt that there was an intent to cause serious bodily harm.

-- With intent to cause grievous bodily harm to that or any other person.
-Grievous bodily harm is “really serious harm” and includes:
+2. With intent to cause grievous bodily harm to that or any other person.

-If you plead guilty of causing grievous bodily harm with intent we want to get the best result possible for you.
+If you plead guilty to causing grievous bodily harm with intent, we want to achieve the best possible result for you.
 We will often negotiate with prosecutors for you to plead guilty to less serious facts, or even a less serious charge, so that you get a lighter sentence.

 Do I need references?

-Mr Harb represented a man charged with grievous bodily harm after throwing a glass and striking a police officer during a brawl.
-Mr Harb was able to negotiate the charge to reckless wounding, a significantly less serious charge.
+Our lawyer represented a man charged with grievous bodily harm after throwing a glass and striking a police officer during a brawl.
+Our lawyer was able to negotiate the charge to reckless wounding, a significantly less serious charge.
 He also presented a strong case on sentence and his client received a good behaviour bond.